Interstate 440 (North Carolina): History

 The Raleigh "Belt Line" was planned during the early 1950s as a beltway around the city.
 By 1953, funds had been set aside for the portion between New Bern Avenue and North Boulevard (later renamed to Capital Boulevard).
 In September 1962, the first portion opened to traffic.
-This was the section from NC 55 in Apex to Western Boulevard in Raleigh.
 A few weeks later, another short section opened up to Hillsborough Street, just in time for the State Fair.
 The following January, the portion from Hillsborough Street to Glenwood Avenue opened.
 At this time, the freeway was signed as US 1 from Apex to Hillsborough Street.
 From there, US 1 followed Hillsborough Street east toward downtown.
 The remaining 3.3 mi section of the freeway, running from Hillsborough Street north to Glenwood Avenue, remained unsigned.

 Later in 1963, the northern section of the Raleigh Beltline was completed from Glenwood Avenue to North Boulevard (Capital Boulevard) where it met up with US 401.
 US 1 was then signed along the freeway from Hillsborough Street to North Boulevard, leaving its former routing through downtown Raleigh as US 1 Bus.
 The next year, US 64 was relocated to bypass Cary and connect with the US 1 freeway 6 mi northeast of Apex.
 Also in 1964, a 2 mi section of the Beltline opened, extending the freeway all the way to New Bern Avenue.
 US 64 was rerouted along the Beltline from just north of Apex to New Bern Avenue, where it (US 64) turned toward the east.
 The former routing of US 64 through downtown Raleigh became known as US 64 Bus.